patheros/PathSetManuals/Manual.md

 Each part of Warp Drive has its own internal signature that controls the shape and pattern of the waveform used.
 Signatures can be randomized using buttons or triggers.

-When initialized the two engines are independent of each-other but there are several settings down the middle that can couple the engines in various ways.
+When initialized the two engines are independent of each other but there are several settings down the middle that can couple the engines in various ways.

-Bipass: Does nothing.
+Bypass: Does nothing.

 ### LFO & Clock